-Pro forma net income per share is calculated by dividing the pro forma net income (\$5,399,000) by the weighted average shares outstanding (3,500,000), which gives retroactive effect to the recapitalization that was authorized on February 14, 1997 whereby the holders of the 1,000,000 shares of outstanding common stock each received an additional 2.5 shares resulting in 3,500,000 shares of common stock outstanding, and increased to reflect sufficient additional shares to pay the distributions to shareholders in excess of 1996 historical net income (427,000 shares).
-All such additional shares are based on an assumed offering price of \$15 per share, net of offering expenses.
+Pro forma net income per share is calculated by dividing the pro forma net income (\$5,399,000) by the weighted average shares outstanding (7,000,000), which gives retroactive effect to the stock splits authorized on February 14, 1997 and October 6, 1997, and increased to reflect sufficient additional shares to pay the distributions to shareholders in excess of 1996 historical net income (854,000 shares).
+All such additional shares are based on an assumed offering price of \$7.50 per share, net of offering expenses.
 The pro forma net income per share does not give effect to distributions that may be paid from earnings generated subsequent to December 31, 1996.